 If you’re facing foreclosure, a short sale might be the financial life raft you need.
 Short sales are where the bank lets you sell a home for less than the amount you owe on the mortgage.
-Let’s discuss the ins and outs of short sales, including how to purchase short-sale properties.
+Let’s discuss the process of short sales, including how to purchase short-sale properties.
 Not only can short sales minimize the impact on your credit, but they also offer a chance to retain some equity and regain normalcy.

 What is a Short Sale in a Real Estate Context?